sounakbehera/My-Portfolio-website/README.md

 This is my personal portfolio website where I showcase my work as a web developer.

 Features
-Homepage introducing myself
+I am sounak Behera a Froentend Developer
+I have skills in html css and java script
-About Me section describing my background and skills Projects showcase displaying my recent projects Contact form for inquiries and collaborations Technologies Used
+This Projects showcase and displaying my recent projects Contact me for inquiries and collaborations Technologies Used
 HTML
 CSS